Skip to content

 Big Objects

 Big Objects store and manage massive datasets (billions of records) on the Salesforce platform.
-Two types:
+Two types exist:

 Big Object Characteristics